eseidel/space_traders/README.md

 ### Todo

 Most impact:
-* Park a probe at a shipyard to buy ships.
 * Fix trading to understand low-volume trade prices.
 * Be able to support miners across multiple systems.
 * Be able to move miners between systems (squads).